 The lush Singapore Botanic Gardens, a green, respite from mall lined Orchard Road.
 Founded in 1859 by the British, the Botanic Gardens hold a host of exotic plants and is a nice space to people watch and relax in the quiet green space.

-Even if you can’t afford the resorts and theme parks of Sentosa you can still enjoy a day on the beach for free soaking up Singapore’s tropical climate.
+Even if you can’t afford the cable car ride, resorts and theme parks on Sentosa Island you can still enjoy a day on the beach for free soaking up Singapore’s tropical climate.
 You can also swim, chill, BBQ and camp (with a permit) for FREE at the East Coast Park.

 If you’re feeling energetic the best walking trail is along The Southern Ridges Trail through the gently sloping hills of Mount Faber Park, Telok Blangah, Kent Ridge and Hort parks through the lush greenery and over canopies being rewarded with panoramic views over the city.